-Dora graduated in Medicine in 2016 from the University of Patras (GR).
-In 2020 she received her MPhil in Biological Science from the University of Cambridge (UK).
-During her MPhil, she worked on the mechanisms of nervous system development under the supervision of Dr Matthias Landgraf and her studies were supported by the Greek State Scholarships Foundation (I.K.Y).
-She received training in Paediatrics and Paediatric Neurology at Chelsea and Westminster Hospital (London, UK) and Addenbrooke's Hospital (Cambridge, UK).
-She also trained in Neonatology at St Mary's Hospital (London, UK), where she worked as an Honorary Research Associate of the Center for Perinatal Neuroscience at Imperial College London.
+Dora completed her studies in Medicine in 2016.
+In 2020 she was awarded her MPhil degree in Biological Science from the University of Cambridge (UK), during which she worked on the molecular mechanisms of nervous system development.
+Her studies were funded by the Greek State Scholarships Foundation.
+She has received clinical training in General Paediatrics at Chelsea and Westminster Hospital (London, UK), Addenbrooke's Hospital (Cambridge, UK), and in Neonatology at St Mary's Hospital (London, UK).
+Her studies are currently funded by the Alexander S. Onassis Foundation and the Department of Paediatrics of the University of Oxford.

 Overall, her research interest lies in drug development for rare neurogenetic conditions.
 Aspects of her research include: (1) the translation of preclinical discoveries into clinical applications and novel therapies, (2) the design and conduct of natural history studies and clinical trials, and (3) the discovery and validation of biomarkers using different approaches and techniques of molecular biology.